IVF and ICSI

 A number of different fertility drugs and protocols are used in the treatment to control the timing of egg release.

-The most commonly used protocol for IVF is called ‘down-regulation‘ and allows for greater control over the treatment cycle.
+The second protocol used for IVF is called the down-regulation or long protocol.
 A drug called a GnRH agonist (‘Gonadotropin Releasing Hormone agonist’) is given either by daily injection or as a nasal spray, with the aim of temporarily suppressing the woman’s natural hormones and controlling the timing of ovulation.

 2. Ultrasound Monitoring